captbaritone/raven-for-redux/README.md

 Default: `action => true` _(Function)_

 If your app has certain actions that you do not want to send to Sentry, pass a filter function in this option.
-If the filter returns `true`, the action will be added as a breadcrumb, otherwise the action will be ignored.
+If the filter returns a truthy value, the action will be added as a breadcrumb, otherwise the action will be ignored.
 Note: even when the action has been filtered out, it may still be sent to Sentry as part of the extra data, if it was the last action before an error.